 The letter grade of A and B indicates passing grades.
-The university requires that students must maintain a graduate status GPA of at least a 3.0 or higher in order to maintain regular graduate student status.
-A grade of one C can put the person in probationary status.
+The university requires that students must maintain a graduate status GPA of at least 3.0 or higher to maintain regular graduate student status.
+A grade of one C can put the person on probationary status.
 Receiving two C grades may suspend the student.